+05.4

-05.4 Formatted: ksba normal, Not Expanded by / Condensed by Formatted: ksba normal, Not Expanded by / Condensed by Formatted: ksba normal, Not Expanded by / Condensed by LEGAL: THIS CLARIFIES THAT THE PRINCIPAL OR DESIGNEE SHALL HAVE AUTHORIZATION TO PERMIT A STUDENT TO BE DISCHARGED AT A LOCATION OTHER THAN THE REGULAR BUS STOP.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED TRANSPORTATION 06.33 Regular Bus Stops DISCHARGE OF PUPILS The bus driver shall discharge pupils at their regularly scheduled stops only, except with written authorization from the Principal/designee or Superintendent to discharge a pupil at another location.
+LEGAL: THIS CLARIFIES THAT THE PRINCIPAL OR DESIGNEE SHALL HAVE AUTHORIZATION TO PERMIT A STUDENT TO BE DISCHARGED AT A LOCATION OTHER THAN THE REGULAR BUS STOP.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+TRANSPORTATION 06.33

+Regular Bus Stops

+DISCHARGE OF PUPILS

+The bus driver shall discharge pupils at their regularly scheduled stops only, except with written authorization from the Principal/designee to discharge a pupil at another location.
 Preschool students shall be transported in accordance with applicable regulations.

-The Principal/designee shall have written authorization from a child's parents before permitting discharge at a location other than the regular stop.
+The Principal/designee shall have authorization from a child's parents before permitting discharge at a location other than the regular stop.

+EXCEPTION

+The driver may discharge a pupil for disciplinary reasons in accordance with Policy 06.34 of this manual and with 702 KAR 5:080.
+1

 REFERENCES:

-KRS 158.110

-KRS 189.370

-KRS 189.375
+1702 KAR 5:080 2702 KAR 5:150 KRS 158.110 KRS 189.370 KRS 189.375

 KRS 189.540

-702 KAR 5:080

-702 KAR 5:150

 LEGAL: THIS CLARIFIES THAT THE PRINCIPAL HAS GENERAL AUTHORITY AND IS RESPONSIBLE FOR THE DISCIPLINE OF PUPILS WHO RIDE SCHOOL BUSES.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 TRANSPORTATION 06.34

 Conduct on Bus

 PRINCIPAL AUTHORITY RESPONSIBLE

-Consistent with the District Code of Acceptable Behavior and Discipline, The Principal/designee shall oversee the deportment of students who ride on the school bus and who walk to and from the school has authority to discipline pupils who ride school buses.
+Consistent with the District Code of Acceptable Behavior and Discipline, Fthe Principal/designee shall oversee the deportment of students who ride on the school bus and who walk to and from the school has authority to discipline pupils who ride school buses.

 REPORTING OF VIOLATIONS

-Bus drivers shall promptly report any violation of District policy or school rules to the Principal.
+Bus drivers shall promptly report any violation of District policy or school rules to the Principal, who may initiate appropriate disciplinary action, including, but not limited to, a parental conference to discuss the student's behavior.

 DISCHARGE OF PUPILS FROM BUS

-Unless the situation is life-threatening for either the driver or the passengers, a threatening or violent student should not be confronted, if at all possible.
-The driver needs to use the cellular phone and dial 911 for assistance and call the Director of Transportation.
-Confronting the offending student could possibly lead to putting the lives of the other bus riders in further danger.
-If calls for assistance are unsuccessful, the driver is authorized to order the offending student from the bus if the student is in the sixth (6th) grade or above.
+Drivers are in charge of their buses, and their first responsibility shall be to the safe transportation of their passengers.
+In the event that one or more pupils are behaving in a threatening or violent manner or in such a way as to endanger the safety of other pupils on the bus, the driver shall stop the bus and contact the bus garage or Superintendent's designee to send someone to pick up the student or, if the behavior warrants, the driver shall call law enforcement.
+If calls for assistance are unsuccessful, as a last resort the driver is authorized to order the offending student from the bus if the student is in the sixth (6th) grade or above.
+In the event a pupil is discharged for disciplinary reasons, the driver shall do so only at school or at the student's regular bus stop.
+At the first reasonable opportunity, the driver shall notify the Principal of the school where the pupil attends or the Superintendent and the student's parent or legal guardian.1

 WITHHOLDING OF RIDING PRIVILEGES

 The Principal is authorized to withhold bus-riding privileges up to a maximum of ten (10) school days per occurrence in the case of habitual or serious conduct violations.
 The Principal shall notify the parents in cases where bus-riding privileges have been withheld.

 The Superintendent or the Superintendent's designee may withhold bus-riding privileges up to the remainder of the school year.
-1

 RESTITUTION OF DAMAGES

 The parents or guardians may be held responsible for restitution of any damages, beyond normal usage, inflicted by their child.

 STUDENTS WITH SPECIAL NEEDS

-Students with special needs who exhibit inappropriate conduct shall be managed in accordance with their Individual Education Plan (IEP) and/or 504 Plan and the legal obligations and standards adopted by the Board.
+Students with special needs who exhibit inappropriate conduct shall be managed in accordance with their Individual Education Plan (IEP) and/or 504 Plan and the legal obligations and standards adopted by the Board.2

+TRANSPORTATION 06.34 (CONTINUED)

+Conduct on Bus

 REFERENCES: